Music theory, or theory of music, is the practical science which studies the structural functioning of music. It is mostly studied by musicians.

 - Tone clock

 On this page you find an overview of definitions of the most relevant concepts in music theory, organized alphabetically, as in a dictionary, but additional information can also be found, as in a musical theoretical encyclopedia.

-I suggest therefore this page to be at all times studied together with the outline of basic music theory on this website.
+I suggest therefore this page to be at all times studied together with the outline of basic music theory and/or the basic elements of music theory on this website.

 © Oscar van Dillen 2012